panvagenas/xrandomizer-for-wordpress/core/readme.txt

 Author: WebSharks, Inc.
 Author URI: http://www.websharks-inc.com

-Text Domain: wsc
+Text Domain: xd
 Domain Path: /translations

-Plugin Name: WebSharks™ Core
+Plugin Name: XDaRk Core
 Plugin URI: http://github.com/WebSharks/Core

-Description: WebSharks™ Core framework for WordPress® plugin development.
+Description: XDaRk Core framework for WordPress® plugin development.
 Tags: websharks, websharks core, framework, plugin framework, development, developers

-WebSharks™ Core framework for WordPress® plugin development.
+XDaRk Core framework for WordPress® plugin development.

 == Description ==

-You can learn more about the WebSharks™ Core at [GitHub®](http://github.com/websharks/core).
+You can learn more about the XDaRk Core at [GitHub®](http://github.com/websharks/core).

 == Installation ==

-The WebSharks™ Core is used as a framework on which to build a plugin of your own; it's not an installable plugin itself.
-You can learn more about the WebSharks™ Core at [GitHub®](http://github.com/websharks/core).
+The XDaRk Core is used as a framework on which to build a plugin of your own; it's not an installable plugin itself.
+You can learn more about the XDaRk Core at [GitHub®](http://github.com/websharks/core).

 == Changelog ==

-= v000000-dev =
+= v141226-dev =

-* (WebSharks™ Core) **Initial beta release**.
+* (XDaRk Core) **Initial beta release**.